ManuteaTarati/Deep-Learning-Project/README.md

   <img src="https://github.com/sunnywang93/Deep-Learning-Project/blob/main/images/NBeats/Hourly_NBeats.png" width="400" />
 </p>

+ For the plots hereafter, the plots are different to the Prophet case, since for these deep learning models, there is no in-sample fit on the data.
+It is simply used for training and only outputs the forecasts.
 We can see that for these two frequencies, NBeats actually did a good job predicting the test data.
 Even though it failed to capture a lot of the fluctuations, it still predicted it in the same direction.
 This is already much better than Prophet's predictions, which did not even go in the same direction (i.e increasing or decreasing next).
 Let us now take a look at the frequencies  which were responsible for NBeat's horrible overall score:

   <p float="left">
   <img src="https://github.com/sunnywang93/Deep-Learning-Project/blob/main/images/NBeats/Daily_NBeats.png" width="400" />